News at WilmU

 “Registered apprenticeship programs are vital to the expansion of opportunities for young people to pursue careers in the building trades and other industries,” said Jazelle Plummer, Apprenticeship & Training Manager for DOL’s Division of Employment Training.”

-To view an introductory video and learn more about the new STEP Path for the Vocational Workforce, visit www.wilmu.edu/trades or www.labor.delaware.gov/apprenticeship
+Watch an introductory video, or learn more about the new STEP Path for the Vocational Workforce at www.wilmu.edu/trades or www.labor.delaware.gov/apprenticeship

 *This is dependent upon the journeyperson’s total on-the-job training (OJT) and related technical instruction (RTI) hours.
 Explore the Industry-Recognized Credentials tool for details.